TTCooper-PhD/Pytato/README.md

 ## Features

-- Integration with MS-Fragger, DIA-Umpire, DIA-NN, and Percolator
+- Integration with DIA-NN and Percolator
 - Custom Python-based pipeline for streamlined analysis
 - Support for multiple proteases to improve protein identification confidence
 - Generation of theoretical spectra for improved peptide matching